Tyler Bate: Moustache Mountain (2018–2022)

-Return to NXT (2022–present)
+Return to NXT (2022–2024)

-Bate won his second NXT UK Championship on July 7, beating Trent Seven in the finals of a tournament also featuring Oliver Carter, Charlie Dempsey, Wolfgang, Kenny Williams, Joe Coffey and Mark Andrews.
-He also appeared on NXT Heatwave on August 16 facing off with the NXT Champion Bron Breakker with the NXT UK Championship despite his title win not having aired yet.
-On August 23, Bate appeared on NXT 2.0 to set a championship unification match at Worlds Collide on September 4.
-At the event, he lost the title to Breakker, ending his second and final reign at 60 days.
+Bate won his second NXT UK Championship on 7 July, beating Trent Seven in the finals of a tournament also featuring Oliver Carter, Charlie Dempsey, Wolfgang, Kenny Williams, Joe Coffey and Mark Andrews.
+He also appeared on NXT Heatwave on 16 August facing off with the NXT Champion Bron Breakker with the NXT UK Championship despite his title win not having aired yet.
+On 23 August episode of NXT 2.0, Bate appeared to set a championship unification match at Worlds Collide.
+At the event on 4 September, he lost the title to Breakker, ending his second and final reign at 60 days.